NZ Skeptics: History

 NZ Skeptics was co-founded (as the New Zealand Committee for the Scientific Investigation of Claims of the Paranormal) by David Marks, Denis Dutton, Bernard Howard, Gordon Hewitt, Jim Woolnough, Ray Carr and Kerry Chamberlain in 1986.
 Other similar organisations exist in the USA (Committee for Skeptical Inquiry), Australia (Australian Skeptics) and India (Indian CSICOP).
 Denis Dutton was the first chair.
-Vicki Hyde took over as the first chair-entity (a title devised by Hugh Young both to be all-inclusive and to parody inclusiveness) from 1997–2010.
-Gold (his only name), who founded the New Zealand Skeptics in the Pub, was chair-entity from 2010–2014.
+Vicki Hyde took over as the first chair-entity (a title devised by Hugh Young both to be all-inclusive and to parody inclusiveness) from 1997 to 2010.
+Gold (his only name), who founded the New Zealand Skeptics in the Pub, was chair-entity from 2010 to 2014.
 Mark Honeychurch was chairperson between 2014 and 2017.
-Craig Shearer is the current chairperson.
+As of 2024, Bronwyn Rideout is the current chairperson.
 Vicki Hyde continues in the society as a media spokesperson.
 The English spelling of the word "skeptic" was chosen over the British spelling "sceptic" to more closely associate with the American organisation, and to avoid negative connotations of "being cynical and negative".
 In 2007 the committee decided to formally change the name to NZ Skeptics Incorporated (NZSI).

 The society does not address the topic of religion, not only because there are other organisations better equipped to deal with it, but also because religion is not testable unless the supporter makes a specific claim.
 The founders felt that people with religious beliefs could also be skeptical of claims of the paranormal and did not want to exclude them.

 Due to a concern that the word "skeptic" was being confused by the public and media with respect to climate change NZSI made the following statement in 2014:

-In 2015 NZSI adopted a new logo that incorporates a kiwi, koru and a question mark, and released a new website and journal.
+Shortly after its inception in 1986, the society produced a quarterly journal, The New Zealand Skeptic, which they sent out to all members.
+In 2015 NZSI adopted a logo that incorporates a kiwi, koru and a question mark, and released a new website and journal.
+The website was updated in 2020, and around that time the journal was discontinued and replaced by an emailed newsletter and a fortnightly podcast (the Yeah...
+Nah! podcast).

-In 1989 after its first conference NZI had 80 members; by 1999 there were over 500 members.
+In 1989 after its first conference NZSI had 80 members; by 1999 there were over 500 members.
 Some notable skeptics such as James Randi, Richard Dawkins, Susan Blackmore, Ian Plimer and John Maddox had visited in that time.

 Activities

 NZ Skeptics holds an annual conference during the New Zealand summer.
 Conferences generally alternate between the three major New Zealand cities of Auckland, Wellington and Christchurch, with other cities hosting as and when there is sufficient interest.

-NZ Skeptics produces a quarterly journal,The New Zealand Skeptic, which they send out to all members.
-The journal has been produced continuously since 1986, shortly after the society's inception.

 On 30 January 2010, members in Christchurch participated in a mass overdose, a protest against the selling of homeopathic remedies in pharmacies.
 The protest was in line with similar activities held on the same day by the 10:23 campaign in the UK.

 The first New Zealand SkeptiCamp was held at the Black Dog Brewery in Wellington.

 Skeptics in the Pub events are held throughout New Zealand in Auckland, Hamilton, Palmerston North, Wellington, Christchurch and Dunedin.